 - Never provide credit card or financial information to anyone unless you are 100% confident you are working with your software provider.
 Scammers may utilize phone directories to know your name.

 - Whenever you receive a random phone call or see pop-up notifications/advertisements (see picture below) and you are uncertain whether it is from Trend Micro, you are advised to hang up and validate with Trend Micro Technical Support.
-The only authorized technical support phone numbers for Trend Micro will be located on Trend Micro’s website.

 - When you search online to find technical support or a company’s contact information, make sure you are visiting the company’s website and not some other third party domain.
 You can also find Trend Micro support information on your order confirmation email, software package or original receipt, if available.